-When baby deer are born, their mother licks them clean in an attempt to erase any odors that may give away their location to predators.
+When a baby deer is born, their mother will lick them clean in an attempt to remove any odors that could help predators find their location.
 In their first few weeks, fawns do not have a scent as their scent glands aren't developed at birth.
 Whitetail fawns have spots and other age related characteristics that help protect them from predators.

 Most fawns will lose their spots after they are three or four months old, which is usually in the summer season.
 At this point, a fawn would be better described as a yearling since they will now weigh about 60 or 70 pounds.

 Other Things That Protect Whitetail Fawns From Predators

 Another characteristic that helps protect fawns and yearlings from predators is their ability to remain motionless and blend in with their surroundings.
 They have a natural instinct to freeze and remain completely still when they sense danger.
 This makes them less visible to predators who may be nearby.